Copy that guarantees great meetings

-Jeff Bezos, the world’s richest man, insists on unconventional six-page memos for all meetings.
+Jeff Bezos, one of the world’s richest men, insists on unconventional six-page memos for all meetings.
 In this blog post, we provide you with essential tips for summarising the key issues in a way that is considered, stimulating and easy to read.

 Amazon’s owner and founder has many idiosyncratic business practices.
 Be it his ‘two-pizza rule’ for meeting sizes (never have a meeting where two pizzas couldn't feed the entire group), or his refusal to use an alarm clock.
 He recently hit the headlines for his insights into Amazon’s philosophy on memos.

 Bezos revealed meetings begin with 30-minutes of silence where attendees read through a ‘narratively structured’ memo which he believes should take ‘a week or more’ to prepare.
 Bezos, however, struggled to articulate what exactly a ‘great’ memo is: ‘It would be extremely hard to write down the detailed requirements that make up a great memo’.

 Sounds like a copywriting challenge.
 So here goes...

 When writing a memo, ask yourself: can I summarise it in a sentence?
 For any communication to be easy to assimilate, there needs to be an overarching idea – usually an argument it makes and then proves.
 No matter how many points are covered there must be this unifying thread.

 Meetings have become an object of ire in the modern workplace.
 Reid Hastie, Professor of Behavioural Science at the University of Chicago, asserts that this is due to a lack of ‘clear objectives or an agenda’.
 To remedy this, make sure your memo clearly communicates the current position and states tangible goals.